Posted on Leave a comment

 As the Project Lydia women spend their incomes within their villages, others have started new businesses which is helping the community at large to prosper.
 As I travel down the dirt road from village to village there are so many shiny new roofs and houses being built as a result of the impact Project Lydia women have made.

 This year we have brought clean water to hundreds by digging out, piping, and concreted a natural spring.
 We built new toilet facilities, brought in electricity to a church and a school that we are rehabbing.
 As of now about 25% of the school has been rehabbed.
-See https://www.projectlydia.org/community-impact/
+See http://www.projectlydia.org/community-impact/

 Goals for 2014

 Finish the school and start a secondary girls school.
-See https://www.projectlydia.org/educational-fund/
+See http://www.projectlydia.org/educational-fund/

 This is good work.
 Please consider a year end contribution to help us finish the school and help teenage girls continue their education.
 All donations are tax deductible.